take-off/takeoff/ConnectionManager/README.md

 connection.cli can take a str or list of str.
 A list of str will return a list of results; if only a single str was passed, a list of length 1 will be returned.

+connection.cli_batch will take a "batch" of newline-separated commands that will be executed in a single channel/shell session.
+Output is more of a "screen scrape", and all the nuances of pagination, terminal widths, etc, are not handled.
+Use sparingly.